taylorpaisie/intro-to-git-training/lessons/03_ignoring_things.md

 ## 🎯 Next Steps

-Continue to Lesson 4 to connect your local repo to GitHub and start using remotes.
+Continue to Lesson 4 to connect your local repo to GitLab and start using remotes.